wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 windows_audit_interval
 ----------------------

-Sets the frequency in seconds with which the Windows agent will check that the SACLs of the directories monitored in whodata mode are correct.
+Sets the frequency in seconds with which the Windows agent will check that the Local Audit Policies and the SACLs of the directories monitored in whodata mode are correct.

 +--------------------+------------------------------------+
 | **Default value**  | 300 seconds                        |